longhorn/cli/README.md

     > **Note:** This process will generate two binaries:
     >   - `longhornctl`: A command-line interface for remote Longhorn operations, designed to be run outside the Kubernetes cluster.
 It executes `longhornctl-local` for operations within the cluster.
     >   - `longhornctl-local`: A command-line interface to be used within a DaemonSet pod inside the Kubernetes cluster, handling in-cluster and host operations.
-1. After the build process completes, find the `longhornctl` binary in the `./bin` directory.

-## Getting Started

-To begin, run `longhornctl --help` to access a list of available commands and options.

-### Command Reference

-`To be updated`